MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 {{</ note >}}

 To achieve its exactly-once processing guarantees, Materialize needs to store some internal metadata in an additional *progress topic*.
 This topic is shared among all sinks that use a particular Kafka connection.
 The name of this progress topic can be specified when [creating a connection](/sql/create-connection); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
 In either case, Materialize will attempt to create the topic if it does not exist.
 The contents of this topic are not user-specified.

+## Best practices

+### Sizing a sink

+Some sinks are low traffic and require relatively few resources, while others are high traffic and require hefty resource allocations.
+You choose the amount of CPU and memory available to a sink using the `SIZE` option.
+You cannot yet change the size of a sink after creation.

 ## Examples